Angel

 Famous People Named angel

-• Angelina Jolie (international actress popular in Australia)
+• Angelina Jolie (although international, she's well-known in Australia)

 Popularity in Australia